danholodak/Fruit-Loops/ReadMe.md

     }
 ```

-### This function (the Play/Pause button click-handler) implements the main logic of the program.
+### The above function implements the main logic of the program.

 • It, first, finds the playhead for future animation, then it  changes the state from not playing to playing or vice versa and updates the button to reflect this.